Georgina Beyer

-Georgina Beyer MNZM JP (November 1957 – 6 March 2023) was a New Zealand Labour Party politician who served as a member of parliament.
-In 1995 she was elected mayor of Carterton, making her the world's first openly transgender mayor.
-In 1999 she became the world's first openly transgender member of parliament.
-As a member of the Labour Party Beyer supported progressive policies including prostitution law reform, civil unions, anti-discrimination laws and the promotion of Māori rights.
-She resigned in 2007, and in 2014 unsuccessfully stood for election on behalf of the Mana Party.
+Georgina Beyer MNZM JP (November 1957 – 6 March 2023) was a New Zealand Labour Party politician who represented Wairarapa in the Parliament of New Zealand from 1999 to 2005, after serving as mayor of Carterton from 1995 to 1999.
+Beyer was the world's first openly transgender mayor, and the world's first openly transgender member of parliament.
+As a member of the Labour Party Beyer supported progressive policies including prostitution law reform, civil unions, anti-discrimination laws, and the promotion of Māori rights.
+She resigned in 2007, and, in 2014, unsuccessfully stood for election on behalf of the Mana Party.